-The company has already confirmed a number of details surrounding the new device and there have been plenty of leaks too.
-So how will the OnePlus 6T compare to its predecessors?
-We have put the new device up against the OnePlus 6 and OnePlus 5T to see what differences and improvements you might be able to expect based on OnePlus's confirmations and the speculation.
+How does the OnePlus 6T compare to its predecessors and should you upgrade if you have the 6 or the 5T?
+We have put the new device up against the OnePlus 6 and OnePlus 5T to see what differences and improvements you can expect.

 Design and dimensions